Hossain86/FinalProject/README.md

 their knowledge, time management, and decision-making skills in preparation for exams. **

 I have mainly used Javascript along with Html and Css.
+Firebase is used for authentication and database for storing the user data.

 ![Screenshot 2024-09-10 2](https://github.com/user-attachments/assets/fcb96961-aa2e-4e03-8dff-5b752cd95627)